KerolosMelad/Olympics-Analysis/README.md

  **Data Overview**

-The datasets used are  public datasets of **120 years of Olympic history: athletes and results** can be found on [kaggle][https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results?select=athlete_events.csv]
+The datasets used are  public datasets of **120 years of Olympic history: athletes and results** can be found on   <a href=https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results?select=athlete_events.csv> kaggle </a>

 these dataset contains data about historical info about olympics from Athens 1896 to Rio 2016.